M. Şükrü Hanioğlu

 M. Şükrü Hanioğlu is a Turkish professor of late Ottoman history in the Department of Near Eastern Studies at Princeton University.
 Between 2005 and 2014, he was the department chair.
+Currently, he is an associated faculty member at Princeton's History and the Practice of Diplomacy Program.

 Education

 He received his B.A. in political science and economics and his Ph.D. in political science from Istanbul University.
 His thesis was on the political activities and thought of one of the founders of the Committee of Union and Progress (CUP), Dr. Abdullah Cevdet.

 Research

 He has done extensive research on the history of the CUP during the period from 1889 to 1908, i.e. from its foundation to the Young Turk Revolution using organization's own papers (since it was an underground organization), archival sources including those found in the Turkish, German, Austrian, French, Swiss, Italian, Greek, and British archives.
 He was also the first foreign scholar to visit the national archives of Albania, during the period when hardly anyone could visit the country.